GerritCodeReview/plugins_slack-integration/README.md

     ignore-private-patch-set - boolean (true/false)
         Whether any Slack notifications regarding a private change shouldn't be published (defaults to true).
-    publish-on-patch-set-created - boolean (true/false)
+    ignore-comment-author - Pattern
+        A "dotall" enabled regular expression pattern that, when matches against the comment author username, will prevent the publishing the comment added messages (defaults to an empty string). publish-on-patch-set-created - boolean (true/false)
         Whether a Slack notification should be published when a new patch set is created.